lonnyobrien/reclaim-traditional-name-accessibility/README.md

 When defining email field validation, allow for EAI (smtputf8) names.
 ### Sign Language Only Video
 When provide form instructions using sign language only video, sign languages do not have a written form to map to a written language when providing captions, transcripts and when translating sign languages to subtitles.
 This is an open issue with the World Wide Web Consortium (W3C).
 Examples of sign languages: American Sign Language (ASL), Langue des signes du Québec (LSQ), Maritime Sign Language, Oneida Sign Language, Plains Sign Language, Black Sign Language (BSL) and Inuiuuk (Inuit Sign Language).
 Several hundred language tags for sign languages are available in the language subtag registry that contains codes to identify languages on webpages and in documents.
+### WebVTT: Web Video Text Tracks Format
+When providing form instructions using video, caption files can indicate changes to and from Indigenous languages.
+This is done by using classes on elements, for localization, styling and to indicate a language change in the cue text.
 ## Language
 The following section is adapted from the Internationalization Best Practices for Spec Developers, Create a GitHub checklist. <a href="https://github.com/w3c/bp-i18n-specdev/">Internationalization Best Practices for Spec Developers, GitHub Repository</a>
 ### Basics